 Almost all PAYE workers are entitled to 5.6 weeks as paid holiday per year.
 This includes agency workers, irregular workers and zero-hour workers.
-Part time workers are also entitled to holiday prorated.
+Moreover, Part time workers are also entitled to holiday prorated.

-Beside basic pay, overtime should also be included in the calculation of holiday entitlement.
+Besides basic pay, overtime should also be included in the calculation of holiday entitlement.

 There are different types of overtime, Guaranteed overtime, Non-guaranteed overtime and Voluntary overtime.